DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 2.md

 #### **Put It to the Test::**

-- Create a empty dictionary named `storeKnight` to store the knight.
+- Create a empty dictionary named `storeKnight`.